apostrophecms/stagecoach/README.md

 You'll want to make sure `sc-deploy` is in your `PATH`.

 `sc-deploy` deploys straightforwardly from the current directory to the target via rsync.
 This is a deliberate choice: the code you just QA'd on the box in front of you is the code you want to deploy, not something that might be juuuust a little different in fun and surprising ways.
-However you can easily wrap `sc-deploy` in a script that updates from git, svn or whatever yoou may prefer and then runs tests before agreeing to carry out a deployment.
+However you can easily wrap `sc-deploy` in a script that updates from git, svn or whatever you may prefer and then runs tests before agreeing to carry out a deployment.
 As long as you have a test script that returns a nonzero exit code on failure, that can be as simple as:

     git pull && ./tests && sc-deploy staging